nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

   * otherName: A free-form attribute that can be used to specify any attribute that is not covered by the other attributes.

 The otherName attribute can be used to specify extra attributes in a x509 certificate.
-This attribute is added to the specification of this RFC to cater for the use case where the san:otherName attribute is used in the x509 certificate and plays a role in the identification of the holder of the certificate.
+This attribute is added to the specification of this RFC to cater for the use case where the san.otherName attribute is used in the x509 certificate and plays a role in the identification of the holder of the certificate.

 ## The X509Credential Structure